ChrisTimperley/Wallace.jl/documentation/tutorials/travelling_salesman_problem.md

 the required number have been produced as directed.

-To specify a linear breeder, one needs only to provide its definition with an ordered list of operators, and if necessary, their associated developmental stages, as demonstrated below:
+To specify a linear breeder, one needs only to provide its definition with an ordered list of operators, and if necessary, the stage of individual development upon which they operate, as demonstrated below:

 ```
 _my_breeder<breeder/linear>: